Nowell History, Family Crest & Coats of Arms

 - William Nowell, American politician, Representative from Michigan 2nd District, 1930

-- Richard Nowell, American Democrat politician, Delegate to Democratic National Convention from Arizona, 1956
+- Richard Nowell, American Democratic Party politician, Delegate to Democratic National Convention from Arizona, 1956

-- James A. Nowell, American Democrat politician, Delegate to Democratic National Convention from Minnesota, 1916 (alternate), 1924
+- James A. Nowell, American Democratic Party politician, Delegate to Democratic National Convention from Minnesota, 1916 (alternate), 1924

 - Charles H. Nowell, American Republican politician, Alternate Delegate to Republican National Convention from Massachusetts, 1904; Member of Massachusetts State House of Representatives Twenty-Eighth Middlesex District, 1905